This topic describes how to modify health check policies for a backend set.

 The Load Balancing service provides health status indicators that use your health check policies to report on the general health of your load balancers and their components.
 You can see health status indicators on the Console List and Details pages for load balancers, backend sets, and backend servers.
 You also can use the Load Balancing API to retrieve this information.

 Health status indicators have four levels.
-The general meaning of each level is:
+The following table provides the general meaning of each level:

 The precise meaning of each level differs among the following components: